alQemist/EAGIR/erd/README.md

 		var is_fixed = 0

 DRAGGING AND SAVING NEW NODE POSITIONS:

-Saving new positions for dragged nodes happens automatically if the api.js is used.
-Otherwise its not possible using static json file as a datasource.
+Saving new positions for dragged nodes happens automatically if settings in the api.js beginning on line 74

+    setTimeout(function(){
+    //getJsonData(load) // load data from database, automatic saves getJsonData() // load data from local file and save changes to a local json file.
+    },100)